 - Most people want to do a good job and will do so if given the opportunity and ability.

-- The leader’s job is to create the environment for employees to succeed as individuals and as a group.
+- The leader’s job is to create an environment for employees to succeed as individuals and as a group.

 - Everyone is responsible for performing in a manner that helps the organization achieve results and build strong relationships.